Action Plan for Getting Back to Better Days

 When most people hear the word loss, they think of death, but it can also mean that your heart has been broken because someone or something you deeply cherish in your life has been lost.
 It is inevitable that at one point during your life you will experience a loss, but with some planning, you can get through the difficult time with grace and balance.
 There is no loss that you can't recover from.
 "You can love, lose and survive.
 You can fall to your knees and cry in pain.
 You can feel a horrible, crippling emptiness, yet recover and fill yourself up again.
 We all seem to survive it," Dr. Phil says.

-In his new book, Real Life: Preparing for the 7 Most Challenging Days of Your Life, Dr. Phil suggests following the steps to get through your difficult time.
+In his book, Real Life: Preparing for the 7 Most Challenging Days of Your Life, Dr. Phil suggests following these steps to get through your difficult time.

 Be Patient with Yourself

 Give yourself time to accept what has happened.
 There is no schedule for when you should feel certain emotions, or be over others.
 "Choose to stand up for you and the rest of your life, and choose to move on," says Dr. Phil.
 You don't have to figure out how you're going to get through the rest of your life.
 Just focus on staying in the game and moving forward now.
 It is normal to cry and be depressed, but you need to keep putting one foot in front of the other.
 "You have to continue carrying on with your life, because going MIA from your routine and support from friends and family will only magnify the grief you feel," Dr. Phil warns.
 "Regardless of the specific loss you are going through, expect that the day will come that you will begin to see hope again.
 You can survive.
 You do have the strength to get through this."